 The core of our strategic planning is our values.
 Our values are the beliefs that we hold dear and provide the guidance for how we conduct ourselves.
 Our values provide the support for our mission and vision statements (as stated on page 6).
-During the 2020 fiscal year, the LAGERS Board adopted a new - member focused - mission statement.
 With these three components in place we were able to develop a three-year strategic plan which includes critical success factors, key strategies, objectives and action items.
 The four critical success factors are: funding sustainability, stakeholder service and outreach, staffing, and technology and cybersecurity.
 LAGERS management team developed key strategies we must achieve for success, objectives for how we will achieve the key strategies and planned actions for how we will accomplish the objectives.
-The strategic plan then became the basis for the annual business plan and budgeting process for the fiscal year.
+The strategic plan then becomes the basis for the annual business plan and budgeting process for the fiscal year.
 The development of the business plan is a coordinated effort of LAGERS management team.